The Seventeenth Sunday after Pentecost

 The Lord’s Prayer

-The Deacon says to the people: The Lord be with you.
+The Leader says to the people: The Lord be with you.

 People: And also with you.